 The Top 5 Business Loan Qualifications to Be Aware Of

+When it comes to determining how to qualify for a business loan, tapping into that resourcefulness will set you apart.
+This is because, if you’re willing to work, you can take steps to increase your chances of qualifying.
+Of course, how you can improve your chances depends on your financial track record and the type of business you own.
+Some entrepreneurs are best served by building their credit history.
+Others benefit more from choosing an alternative kind of loan structure, term, or type.
+Regardless, applying for a loan requires research and preparation.
 Although qualifications for a business loan will depend on the lender, it's important to educate yourself on typical requirements.
 In this blog post, you’ll learn about common small business loan qualifications so that you can improve your chances of getting approved.
 By fully understanding these qualifications, you can complete your loan application and receive the funds you need to succeed!

+1. Credit: Look for Opportunities to Improve Your Credit RatingIf you know how your credit score is calculated, it’s much easier to adjust your behavior so you can improve it.
 According to FICO, your credit score is calculated based on five categories, each of which is weighted differently.
 These categories, their weight in your credit score calculation, and how to improve them, are in the chart below:

 |Category||Weight||How to improve|